DS4PS/cpp-529-spr-2020/schedule.md

 ## Lab Instructions

 You may access Lab 3 instructions by clicking on the LAB-03 Instructions below.
-First view the instructions and see some of the code chunks and output that you will create yourself.
+First view the instructions ([HERE][https://ds4ps.org/cpp-529-spr-2020/labs/lab-03-tutorial.html]) and see some of the code chunks and output that you will create yourself.
 Next, download the Rmardown file ([RMD](https://www.dropbox.com/s/wd2jycykrq6kamn/lab-03-tutorial.rmd?dl=1)) and execute each code chunk step-by-step to understand each stage of the process.

 ***Reminder:*** Name your files according to the convention: Lab-##-LastName.xxx

-<a class="uk-button uk-button-default" href="https://ds4ps.org/cpp-529-spr-2020/labs/lab-03-tutorial.html">LAB-03 Instructions</a>

 After you have completed Lab 3 you can submit it via Canvas using the link below.
 Upload your RMD and your HTML files to the appropriate lab submission link.